 Each year the Capital Committee shall prepare a five (5) year capital plan and a proposed expenditure plan for the ensuing fiscal year.
 This report shall include concise summary including historic trends, the tax impact of capital expenditures and debt.
 The report shall also include the following: i) a list of all capital projects and other capital expenditures proposed to be undertaken or made during the next five fiscal years; ii) descriptions; iii) justifications; iv) sources of funding; v) cost estimates; vi) time schedules and sequences, vii) and the estimated annual cost of operating and maintaining each project.

 Members with the following experience would be optimal: multimillion $ capital projects, general town operations (e.g., DPW, recreation, schools, etc.) and, the cadence of town decision making (e.g., budget calendar, town meetings, CPC lead times, etc.).
 Representation, even if not members, should include: Town operations, School operations, Community Preservation Committee, Hamilton Development Corporation and a Finance and Advisory Committee liaison.

-The Capital Committee consists of five (5) members appointed by the Board of Selectmen for terms of three (3) years each.
+The Capital Committee consists of five (5) members appointed by the Select Board for terms of three (3) years each.
 Initial appointments are 1 member for an initial term of 1 year, two members for 2 years and 2 members for 3 years so that as nearly an equal of terms as is possible shall expire each year.